 In 1975 Mike decided to become a Seattle Police Officer and attended the Seattle Police Department’s Police Academy.
 He tied for number one in his class.

 After four years as a beat cop, Mike joined the SPD Vice Squad.
-He stayed four years before being assigned to the North Seattle precinct, where he met his second wife, Kathleen.
+He stayed four years before being assigned to the North Seattle precinct, where he met his second wife, with whom he had two children.
+That marriage also didn’t survive…nor did the next two.
+Finally, Mike married his fifth wife, Katherine.
 In 2004, after 32 years on the force, Mike had to retire for health reasons.

 Ray Walker did not fare as well as his brother.
 He enlisted in the Army in January of 1968.
 Almost immediately he was sent to Viet Nam and found himself directly in the middle of the conflict.
 His brother Mike had called him “the patriotic sort” so it wasn’t surprising that he signed up for a second tour of duty in the combat zone.
 Unfortunately, Ray, like many other vets, returned to the United States cynical, broken, disillusioned, an outcast, and with a full-blown addiction to black tar heroin, which seemed to alleviate those problems…at least for a while.
 According to a family member, when Ray had fulfilled his service he wore his dress uniform on his flight from Viet Nam back to the United States.
 After the plane landed on the U.S. mainland he went to the nearest bathroom in the airport, took off his uniform and threw it into the garbage.
 He’d brought along civilian clothes to change into.
 What followed were years of addiction and uncertainty that led to complete estrangement from most of his family.